- Phone: (031) 849 5566

 What Marketplaces Are Required to Withhold?

-An escrow account is a holding account owned by the marketplace that receives payments from buyers.
-The funds are temporarily held and then distributed to the sellers after the transaction is finalized.
+An escrow account is a holding account owned by the marketplace that is used to receive payments from buyers.
+The funds are held temporarily and then distributed to the sellers once the transaction is completed.Meets one or both of the following thresholds within 12 months

 Read Also: Marketplace to Withhold Taxes on Merchant Sales